YanzheL/llzw/docs/source/payments.rst

 =========== ========= ================================

 ..
 Attention::
-   Remember — You must be authenticated with ``CUSTOMER`` role before using this API
+   Remember — You must be authenticated before using this API

    The requested order must belongs to you.